 By completing the FAFSA you may qualify for: grants, student loans, scholarships and federal work study.

 Yes.
 Part-time students (those with less than 12 credit hours per semester) may be eligible for financial aid.
 Pell eligible students should review the Pell Grant Chart to see the amounts per credit hours enrolled and attending.
 Federal Direct Loan recipients must be enrolled and attending at least 6 credit hours each semester to be eligible.

 What amount of student loans can I borrow for the awarding year?

-*Students with a high EFC will qualify only for unsbsidized
+Students with a high EFC may only qualify for unsubsidized.